Scylla: Translating an Applicative Subset of C to Safe Rust: Generating Safe Rust Code

-This is where our type-directed translation comes in.
-When a mismatch occurs between the current type of a variable in the environment $\Gamma$ and its expected type $T$, we insert coercions to turn it into an expression of the appropriate type.
-Consider for instance our earlier example, where a variable has an array type while a slice borrow was expected.
-This corresponds to \Rule{E-Array-Slice}, which introduces a borrow, therefore turning the array into a slice borrow.
-Rule \Rule{E-Box-Slice} operates identically, but for boxed slices.
-Rules \Rule{E-Slice-Box} and \Rule{E-Array-Box} are ``reverse conversions'', which convert stack and unknown allocations into heap ones -- the need for those will become apparent in \sref{wholeprogram}.
+Coercions appear in \Rule{E-Array-Slice}, which introduces a borrow, thus turning the array into a slice borrow; and in \Rule{E-Box-Slice}, which operates identically, but for boxed slices.
+Rules \Rule{E-Slice-Box} and \Rule{E-Array-Box} are ``reverse conversions'', which convert stack and unknown allocations into heap ones.
 Finally, \Rule{E-Var} models the simple case where a variable does have the expected type.
 In practice, some of the syntax introduced by the conversion rules is unnecessary, as the Rust compiler is able to add auto-borrows and auto-derefs in many places.
 Our implementation is aware of this, and features a nano-pass at the very end that removes superfluous $\&$s and $*$s.

 The coercions introduced by conversion rules can however lead to subtle semantic differences, specifically, those introduced for the ``reverse conversions'' \Rule{E-Slice-Box} and \Rule{E-Array-Box}.
-Consider for instance the following (simplified) Rust program, where for reasons that will become apparent in \sref{wholeprogram}, \li{y} must be translated as a \li{Box<[T]>}, meaning the array $x$ is coerced to a boxed slice.
+Consider for instance the following (simplified) Rust program, where \li{y} must be translated as a \li{Box<[T]>}, meaning the array $x$ is coerced to a boxed slice.
 In this program, the assertion does not hold, as the call to \li{Box::new} creates a copy of \li{x}.
-In a C program however (shown on the left), both \li{x} and \li{y} would be the same pointer, therefore the change to \li{y} on line 3 would also apply to \li{x}.
-(As a rule of thumb, constructors that take another data structure, or explicit conversions performed via \li{.into()} in Rust generate a copy.)
+In a C program however (left), both \li{x} and \li{y} would be the same pointer, therefore the change to \li{y} on line 3 would also apply to \li{x}.
+(Generally, constructors that take another data structure, or explicit conversions performed via \li{.into()} in Rust generate a copy.)